KirillShlenskiy/tcping/README.md

 ...
 ```

-See `tcping --help` for additional command-line options and usage tips.
+See `tcping --help` for additional command line options and usage tips.